Order-One Rolling Shutter Cameras: Derivations and Proofs

+Analogously, one can uniquely represent a line in $\mathbb{P}^3$ via its \emph{primal Plücker coordinates}, which are the $2\times 2$ minors of a $2 \times 4$ matrix whose rows span the line.

+A \emph{pencil} of lines is a one-dimensional family of lines passing through a common point and contained in a common plane.
+If the common point is at infinity, the lines of the pencil are parallel to each other.
+A pencil of lines in $\PP^3$ can be seen as a line (i.e., a curve of degree one) inside $\Gr(1,\mathbb P^3)$.

+\textbf{Algebraic varieties, Zariski closure, degree.} An \emph{algebraic variety} is the set of solutions of a set of polynomial equations over some field.
+In our paper, we mostly consider varieties $V$ inside some projective space $\PP^n$ over the real or the complex numbers.
+These take the form $V(E)$ for a set $E$ of polynomials in several variables.
+When working in projective space, we must require these polynomials to be homogeneous. \\ For a subset $X$ of $\PP^n$, we define its Zariski closure as the smallest variety containing $X$. \\ Let $V$ be a variety of dimension $d$ in $\PP^n$.
+We define the degree of $X$ as the number of complex intersection points of $V$ with a \textit{generic} linear space of dimension $n-d$.
+Here generic means that the linear space corresponds to a point outside of a Zariski--closed subset of the parameter space of linear spaces.
+This parameter space is the Grassmannian $\mathrm{Gr}(n-d,\PP^n)$, a generalisation of the object defined above.

-Several of our proofs use projective duality of algebraic varieties.
-Hyperplanes in projective $n$-space $\PP^n$ correspond to points of the dual space $(\PP^n)^\ast$.
-For a subvariety $V$ of $\PP^n$, its \emph{dual variety} $V^\vee$ is the Zariski closure inside $(\PP^n)^\ast$ of the set of hyperplanes that are tangent at some smooth point of $V$.
-Over the complex numbers, we have $(V^\vee)^\vee = V$.
+\textbf{Dual varieties.} Several of our proofs use projective duality of algebraic varieties.
+Analogously to the dual three-space, for any $n\in\mathbb N$, the \emph{dual space} $(\PP^n)^*$ is defined as the set of hyperplanes in $\PP^n$.
+The elements of $(\PP^n)^*$ are likewise represented as $(n+1)$-tuples of projective coordinates.
+For any subvariety $V$ of $\PP^n$, its \emph{dual variety} $V^\vee$ is the Zariski closure inside $(\PP^n)^\ast$ of the set of hyperplanes that are tangent at some smooth point of $V$. \\ Over the complex numbers, we have $(V^\vee)^\vee = V$.
+This is called \emph{projective duality}.
 More concretely, we have the following over $\mathbb{C}$: For a smooth point $p$ of $V$ and a smooth point $H^\vee$ of the dual variety $V^\vee$, the hyperplane $H$ is tangent to $V$ at the point $p$ if and only if the hyperplane $p^\vee$ is tangent to $V^\vee$ at the point $H^\vee$.